Skip to main content

 @muhsin234 (Twitter)

-Aisha was my student, whom I have however never taught.
-She was precisely a student in the college I had a stint work.
-Being her uncles are my friends as we live in the same neighbourhoods, she showed me a great deal of respect, and that automatically endeared her to me, and I vowed to do everything possible for her.
-To reciprocate my care and concern, she began to, fondly, call me “Uncle”.
-Once I told her: “Aisha, I’m not your ‘uncle’; I teach the Junior Classes, and you’re in the Senior Class…in fact you are graduating this year.”
-Her response was one of the best I ever heard a typical Hausa girl uttered: “whoever teaches in your school is equally your teacher.”
+A’isha was my student, though I never taught her directly.
+She studied at the college where I worked.
+Since her uncles are my friends and we lived in the same neighbourhood, she showed me considerable respect, which endeared her to me.
+She began calling me “Uncle” fondly.
+Once I told her, “A’isha, I’m not your uncle; I teach the Junior Classes, and you’re in the Senior Class... you’re graduating this year.”
+Her response was memorable: “Whoever teaches in your school is equally your teacher.”

-May Allah avenge the death of every innocent massacred in this way by either the Boko Haram or the JTF members, amin.
-May the Almighty Allah forgive all your sins and admit you into Al-Jannatul Firdaus!
-May He give your parents, brothers and sisters, friends and well-wishers and all the fortitude to bear your ever-lasting, ever-vacuous absence.
-Adieu, Aisha!
+May Allah grant justice for every innocent life lost to violence, whether by insurgents or those meant to protect us.
+May He forgive all your sins and admit you into Al-Jannatul Firdaus.
+May He grant your parents, siblings, friends, and all who loved you the fortitude to bear your irreplaceable absence.

 Comments